rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 **Where are you from?**
-I am from Chittagong, Dhaka.
-However, I was born and brought up here in Dhaka, Bangladesh.
-My ancestors are from Chittagong.
+I was born in Chittagong, which is one of the southern divisons of Bangladesh.
+However, I was brought up here in the capital of Bangladesh, Dhaka.
+My ancestors are from Dhaka as well.

 #### Plants